insure logo

 Is there a fee for switching car insurance companies?

-Some insurers do charge a small cancellation fee, so check your policy wording for details on cancellation fees.
+Some insurers charge a small cancellation fee, so check your policy wording for details on cancellation fees.
 Most policies allow you to cancel without penalty, but you may have to notify your insurance company in writing.

 Can you get a refund from your current insurer if you switch companies?